ian-hickey/YACRB/README.md

 * `export REPO_OWNER="The owner of the GitHub repository"`
 * `export REPO_NAME="The name of the GitHub repository"`

-## 🚀 Usage - Generate a code review!

-Set up your configuration using one of the methods mentioned above.
-Run the script using:

-`python code-review.py`

-The script will fetch pull requests and their diffs, and then use the OpenAI API to review the changes.

-### 📊 Constants
-* TOKEN_SIZE: This determines the maximum tokens to send at once when splitting diffs.
-* MAX_TOKENS: This specifies the response size.
-* MAX_DIFF_TOKEN_SIZE: This is the maximum token size of a diff past which the code review will be skipped.

 ### 📦 Dependencies

 * requests